 "Candace, the boys made a wonderful scrapbook!
 I mean, the book looks like it came from a high-end store, and the decorating is great!"
 Linda exclaimed.

 "No, no, no!
 Look at the pictures!
 There are children you and I know looking at the Eiffel Tower and making planes!"
 Candace whined.

-"Oh, Candace, y'all never went to Paris," Linda argued as Charlene took the craft and laid it on her lap.
+"Oh, Candace, you all never went to Paris," Linda argued as Charlene took the craft and laid it on her lap.